-35 (7) (6) Develop a two-hour an eight-hour course for the principals and employees of a 36 medical cannabis organization who either have direct contact with patients or caregivers or who 37 physically handle medical cannabis.
-Employees must successfully complete the course no later 38 than 90 days after commencing employment.
-Principals must successfully complete the course 39 prior to commencing initial operation of the medical cannabis organization.
-The subject matter of 40 the course shall include the following:
+(7) Develop a two-hour an eight-hour course for the principals and employees of a medical cannabis organization who either have direct contact with patients or caregivers or who physically handle medical cannabis.
+Employees must shall successfully complete the course no later than 90 days after commencing employment.
+Principals must shall successfully complete the course prior to commencing initial operation of the medical cannabis organization.
+The subject matter of the course shall include the following:

-- 41 (A) Methods to recognize and report unauthorized activity, including diversion of medical 42 cannabis for unlawful purposes and falsification of identification cards; - 43 (B) Proper handling of medical cannabis and recordkeeping; - 44 (C) The latest scientific research on medical cannabis, including the risks and benefits of - 45 medical cannabis; and - 46 (C) (D) Any other subject required by the bureau;
+41 (A) Methods to recognize and report unauthorized activity, including diversion of medical 42 cannabis for unlawful purposes and falsification of identification cards;

+- 43 (B) Proper handling of medical cannabis and recordkeeping; - 44 (C) The latest scientific research on medical cannabis, including the risk and benefits of - 45 medical cannabis; and - 46 (C) (D) Any other subject required by the bureau;

-47 (8) (7) Develop enforcement procedures, including announced and unannounced 48 inspections of facilities of the grower/processors and dispensaries and all records of the medical 49 cannabis organizations;
+47 (8) Develop enforcement procedures, including announced and unannounced inspections 48 of facilities of the grower/processors and dispensaries and all records of the medical cannabis 49 organizations;

-50 (9) (8) Establish a program to authorize the use of medical cannabis to conduct medical 51 research relating to the use of medical cannabis to treat serious medical conditions, including the 52 collection of data and the provision of research grants;
+50 (9) Establish a program to authorize the use of medical cannabis to conduct medical 51 research relating to the use of medical cannabis to treat serious medical conditions, including the 52 collection of data and the provision of research grants;

-53 (10) (9) Establish and maintain public outreach programs about the medical cannabis 54 program, including:
+(10) Establish and maintain public outreach programs about the medical cannabisprogram, including: